-Although dominance is not a transitive relation on the set of continuous, and therefore also not on the set of all, t-norms (see the results by Sarkoci [30, 28] and also [24]), it is transitive on several single-parameteric families of t-norms (see also Table 1).
+Although dominance is not a transitive relation on the set of continuous, and therefore also not on the set of all, t-norms (see the results by Sarkoci [24, 28, 30]), it is transitive on several single-parameteric families of t-norms (see also Table 1).

-It is interesting to see that in all the cases displayed in Table 1, dominance is either in complete accordance with the ordering in the family (i.e., dominance constitutes a linear order on the family of t-norms) or dominance rarely appears among family members, i.e., holds only in the trivial cases of self-dominance and dominance involving maximal or minimal elements of the family (for an overview on known results and referential details see [25]).
+It is interesting to see that in all the cases displayed in Table 1 dominance is either in complete accordance with the ordering in the family (i.e., dominance constitutes a linear order on the family of t-norms) or dominance rarely appears among family members, i.e., holds only in the trivial cases of self-dominance and dominance involving maximal or minimal elements of the family (for an overview on these results and referential details we refer to the article by Saminger-Platz [25]).